The Incredible Shrinking Man

 Plot

-Robert Scott Carey, known as "Scott", is on vacation with his wife, Louise, when a strange mist covers him.
-Six months later, Scott notices his clothes are too large, suspects he is shrinking and seeks medical advice.
-At first dismissive, Scott's doctor confirms his shrinking using X-rays.
-Scott is referred to a medical research institute, where it is determined Scott's exposure to the mist, combined with his later exposure to a pesticide, rearranged his molecular structure, causing him to shrink.
-Scott tells Louise in light of his predicament she is free to leave him.
-Louise promises to stay, as Scott's wedding ring falls off his finger.
+Robert Scott Carey, known as "Scott," is on vacation with his wife, Louise, when a strange mist envelops him.
+Six months later, he observes that his clothes are too large, suspects he is shrinking, and seeks medical advice.
+Initially, his doctor denies that Carey is shrinking.
+Later, the doctor confirms the shrinking through X-rays and refers him to a medical research institute.
+The institute determines that Carey's exposure to the mist, combined with earlier exposure to a pesticide, rearranged his molecular structure, causing him to shrink.
+Carey informs Louise that, given his predicament, she is free to leave him.
+Louise promises to stay, and as she does, Carey's wedding ring slips off his finger.

 Awards